mj221/mj221/README.md

   <summary>Some interesting facts about me!
 (Click)</summary>
   <br>

-  - In the mean time, I do Cryptocurrency and Forex trading and am always in constant look out for hidden investment Gems⭐️ in the Blockchain space.
+  - In the mean time, I do Cryptocurrency and Forex trading and am always in constant look out for rare Gems⭐️ (investments) in the Blockchain space.

   - Interested in NFTs and Metaverses.